onewithforce/SA_challenge-/README.md

 # SA_challenge
 Initial repo to store versions and improvements over time.

+06/04/23
+Made some progress on the C4 diagram, not finished due to lack of in-depth knowledge and time constrains. \ Archived some old versions. \
+Due to time constrains only a few advantages were listed. \
+Very basic gap analysis was done.
+Time to wrap up.

 05/04/23
 Visual representation does indicate the shipping process is the one in focus, nevertheless not clarified if trucks/shipping is owned by manufacturer, any store capacity and etc.